Thousands in pro-police rally as Hong Kong braces for another mass protest

 Police have called for calm ahead of Sunday’s protest, where security is expected to be tight.
 Authorities have removed metal barriers - which activists have used to block roads during previous demonstrations - from areas around the march route.

+“We are experiencing the most serious revolution after Hong Kong’s handover,” said former Legislative Council president, Jasper Tsang.
+“We are also experiencing the most serious challenge for “One Country, Two Systems,” he added, referring to the system under which Hong Kong is governed since its handover from British to Chinese rule in 1997.

-Hong Kong’s embattled leader, Carrie Lam, has apologised for the turmoil the extradition bill has caused and declared it “dead”, although opponents say nothing short of its full withdrawal will do.
+Hong Kong’s embattled leader, Carrie Lam, has apologized for the turmoil the extradition bill has caused and declared it “dead”, although opponents say nothing short of its full withdrawal will do.

 Demonstrators, mostly middle-aged or older and dressed in white, braved heavy rain and thunderstorms to gather at the city’s Tamar Park, next to the Legislative Council which protesters stormed and raided on July 1 - the 22nd anniversary of Hong Kong’s handover from British to Chinese rule.